 As we imagine these three guiding principles we have attempted to do our best in allowing the Spirit to guide us into how to affirm these ideas for today.

 1. We welcome LGBTQ+ persons and couples as full members in our community, for baptism and for participation as they seek to express love within committed marriages.

-2. Our clergy who choose to hold credentials with the Evangelical Covenant Church do not preform same sex marriages in line with the policies of the denomination and our desire to participate and influence the conversation that is happening in our larger church body. *[In fall 2017 Commons formally met with our denomination to request the freedom of pastoral conscience to fully journey with our LGBTQ+ friends, including officiating marriages for all members of Commons Church.]
+2. Our clergy who choose to hold credentials with the Evangelical Covenant Church do not perform same sex marriages in line with the policies of the denomination and our desire to participate and influence the conversation that is happening in our larger church body. *[In fall 2017 Commons formally met with our denomination to request the freedom of pastoral conscience to fully journey with our LGBTQ+ friends, including officiating marriages for all members of Commons Church.]

 3. We hold hospitality between congregation members, and toward all those who earnestly seek to serve and understand God, as the paramount expectation, knowing that grace is the only way a collection of humans can thrive together in community.

 5. We expect to learn and to listen and to continue to be guided by the Spirit of God as we participate in the ongoing dialogue of faith and church.

 6. We affirm the legal right of all LGBTQ+ persons to the same protections and privileges that society affords to others.

 7. We have a non-discriminatory policy regarding the use of our facility for community events and weddings.